-For the purposes of the Annual Compliance Audit for the 2015 Settlement Period (1 January 2015 to 31 December 2015), GreenPower Providers must transfer, but not offer for voluntary surrender, eligible LGCs equivalent to their liability for the 2015 Settlement Period only, into their GreenPower Designated Account by 31 March 2016.
+For the purposes of the Annual Compliance Audit for a Settlement Period (e.g. the 2015 settlement period was 1 January 2015 to 31 December 2015), GreenPower Providers must transfer, but not offer for voluntary surrender, eligible LGCs equivalent to their liability for the previous calendar year Settlement Period only, into their GreenPower Designated Account by 31 March (e.g. by 31 March 2016 for the 2015 settlement period).

-No LGCs will be permitted to be transferred into, or out of, the GreenPower Designated Account after 31 March 2016 without prior written consent of the Program Manager.
+No LGCs will be permitted to be transferred into, or out of, the GreenPower Designated Account after 31 March without prior written consent of the Program Manager.